Terms of service for PocketLaw

 We offer payments in cooperation with Stripe through:

-- Invoice (when paying an aggregate annual fee upfront); or
+- Invoice (when paying an aggregate annual or monthly fee upfront); or

 - Card payment.